 The base is 200 mm long and 40 mm wide and 4 mm thick.

 And 100 mm length of 5 mm rod that the lock pins are made of.

 Then I tap all the holes in the square bar with a 4 mm tap.

 Casting anything smaller than 5 mm square is not efficient because it becomes to finicky to pour and you spend more time fixing a bad cast than working.

 Because I cast a known weight into a fixed cavity, it means that I always get a perfectly cast metal bar.

-I have another ingot mold in this fashion that goes up to 10 mm, but I so seldom use the large size.
+I have another ingot mold in this fashion that goes up to 10 mm square, but I so seldom use the large size.
 So, I only designed this ingot to be used for most of the general use in general metalsmithing.

 Namely, 5 mm and 8 mm in the 20 to 30 gram range is basically what gets used the most in general small workshops.